hachi8833/21century-ten-commandments/README.md

 Well sanitized for equality!

-1. Matrix, as a mathematical principle, is the substance; the one that is substantial, ubiquitous and eternal.
+1. Matrix, as mathematical principles, is the substance; the one that is substantial, ubiquitous and eternal.
-  - You can call the one *God* if you need.
+  - You can call the one as *God* if you want.
-  - You cannot run away from the matrix as a principle.
+  - You cannot run away from the matrix as a representation of the principles.
   - Scalar calculations are not the ones.

 2. Do not postpone to improve things and resolve problems, including the rules and this commandments.